I love giving advice to others that are considering getting sisterlocks.

-Sisterlocks were developed by Dr. JoAnne Cornwell in 1993 when she invented a special crochet hook designed to create micro sized “traditional locks” for easy styling and management.
+Sisterlocks were developed by Dr. JoAnne Cornwell in 1993 when she invented a special crochet hook designed to create micro-sized “traditional locks” for easy styling and management.
 Since then they have taken off.
-You can simply type in sisterlocks in most any search engine and watch the hundreds of photos pop up on your screen.
-They are indeed a beautiful sight to behold; highly recognizable in all of its lengths and stages, yet so unique among each individual adorning them.
+You can simply type in "sisterlocks" in almost any search engine and watch the hundreds of photos pop up on your screen.
+They are indeed a beautiful sight to behold; highly recognizable in all of their lengths and stages, yet so unique among each individual adorning them.

 The look and style of sisterlocks will ultimately depend on the texture of your hair.

 Before I finally took the leap of faith that would turn out to be one of the best decisions I’d made so far ever, I’d done a ton (literally years worth) of research.
-I knew that once I went there, for the hefty price of 600 dollars so worth it, there would be no turning back.
-The first and only person I knew with sisterlocks was a girlfriend I had in college and I loved, loved, loved her locks.
-SN: If you’re considering locks SumLocks.com and SisterLocked.com are two good sites to follow or read up on if you have questions or concerns.
-You can also call up a local consultant which you can find at Sisterlocks.com.
-And of course, you can always leave questions in the comments for me to answer.
+I knew that once I went there, for the hefty price of 600 dollars, there would be no turning back.
+The first and only person I knew with sisterlocks was a girlfriend I had in college, and I loved, loved, loved her locks.
+If you’re considering locks, you can always leave questions in the comments for me to answer.

 Initial Contact: The Consultation

-I’d requested a mixture of small to medium sized locks as I’d like this type much better and my hair is considerably thick.
-It took about 12 hours for complete installation.
-At the time of installation my hair was about two (plus) inches long, which brings me to a “just a part of the process” con.
+I’d requested a mixture of small to medium-sized locks as I’d like this type much better and my hair is considerably thick.
+It took about 12 hours for the complete installation.
+At the time of installation, my hair was about two (plus) inches long, which brings me to a “just a part of the process” con.
 At this length, you can expect that some will come undone, particularly if you keep your hand in your hair as much as I did.
-So, first rule of installation, refrain from running your fingers through your newly crocheted locks (no matter how tempting it may be).
+So, the first rule of installation: refrain from running your fingers through your newly crocheted locks (no matter how tempting it may be).

-Retightening is every 4 to 6 weeks at a cost of about $60 to $80 dollars per session.
+Retightening is every four to six weeks at a cost of about $60 to $80 dollars per session.
 That may be a con for you so I just thought I might mention it.
 I highly recommend not going longer than two months without retightening as that leaves you vulnerable to thinning of the locks which may then need to be reattached and healed for damage that could actually end up costing you way more.
-So far, I’ve not experienced any of this and I’m one year in.
+So far, I’ve not experienced any of this, and I’m one year in.
 I’ve heard the horror stories though.